elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 ## Git and GitHub

-Now that all our tests are passing, and our application is in a good working condition, let's go ahead and commit what we have so far and push it to GitHub.
+Now that all our tests are passing and our application is in working condition, let's go ahead and commit what we have so far and push it to GitHub.

 We won't cover version control in detail in this book, and you're welcome to skip the parts with `git` commands if you'd like.
 But it's a good idea to keep